ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/06-quality-of-hash-functions.md

 Note how the multiplication of the old hash value by 31 distributes over the sum, increasing all previous exponents by 1.
 This hash function has several advantages:

-* It is fast, performing just a multiplication and an addition for each character.
+* It is quite fast, performing just a multiplication and an addition for each character.
 * It yields large numbers even for short strings.
 31 is a five bit number, so repeated multiplication quickly overflows a 32 bit integer.
-This prevents the problem we saw earlier, where all email adresses hash codes in a small range.
+  Integer overflow is the same as taking modulo $2^32$, which improves *distribution*.
-* A small change in any character of a string will tend to have a drastic impact on the hash code.
+* A small change in any character of a string will tend to have a drastic impact on the hash code, which is good for *independence*.

 Other values for the base (instead of 31) are possible.
 37 is another popular choice.
+The important thing is that it is a prime number.

 Using 32 on the other hand, would be devastating, completely ruining performance of hash tables in many common situations.
 The subtle reason for this is that $32^k \equiv 0 \pmod{2^{32}}$ for every $k \geq 7$.